donapieppo/ad2Gnu/README.md

 ### Upn / SamAccountName

-A big problem with thos approach is that some users will try to login with upn and not with SamAccountName.
+A big problem with thos approach is that some users will try to login with upn (name.surname@unibo.it) and not with SamAccountName (name.surname).

-And worst, sometimes the SamAccountName for name.surname@unibo.it can be name.surname32@PERSONALE.DIR.UNIBO.IT
+And worst, sometimes the SamAccountName for name.surname@unibo.it can be name.surname32@PERSONALE.DIR.UNIBO.IT.

+The module [https://github.com/donapieppo/libpam_upn2sam] can mitigate the problem when the first part of upn and SAM are the same.
+It is a pam module that strips the domain from the upn when theuser try to login.

 ## Installation